eclipse-oniro4openharmony/oniro-ide/DOC.md

 - **maker-dmg** (*macOS*): creates a dmg file for installing on macOS
 - **maker-deb** (*linux*): creates a deb file for installing on debian based linux distributions Further configuration and disabling or adding of makers can be done in the apps/electron/forge.config.js file

+#### Cloud Deployment

+##### Docker Image

+The `Dockerfile` in the source of the repository contains build instructions for a docker image that contains the browser version of the Oniro IDE.

+It is based on Ubuntu and installs all vscode extensions and native dependencies (compilers and other toolchains) during build time.

+##### Workspace Management

+Just the Docker image isn't enough to build a cloud deployment for a Theia application.
+Cloud IDEs (Theia/VSCode) require some sort of **workspace management solution**.
+The workspace management is in charge of deploying new workspaces on the fly when needed.
+A common example workflow might look like this:

+1. A user initiates to open a repository from GitHub
+2. `git clone` is executed for the specific repository on a remote service
+3. A kubernetes operator starts a new pod with the IDE inside
+4. The git repository gets mounted into the pod as a volume
+5. The user is redirected to the newly started IDE pod and loads the cloned repository

+None of features are part of Theia itself and need to be controlled by the surrounding infrastructure of the cloud deployment.
+There are a few workspace management solutions available, however, only [Eclipse Theia-Cloud](https://theia-cloud.io/) actually has builtin support for Theia apps.
+Other solutions such as [Eclipse Che](https://www.eclipse.org/che/) or [Gitpod](https://www.gitpod.io/) have dropped support for Theia in the recent years and switched to VSCode instead.

+Theia-Cloud works using a simple [Kubernetes Operator](https://kubernetes.io/docs/concepts/extend-kubernetes/operator/).
+The operator can deploy new instances of Theia apps using vanilla Kubernetes.
+This means it can be used in any environment with Kubernetes support, such as Google Cloud or AWS.
+Theia-Cloud spawns new pods on demand using a simple HTTP-Request system.
+That allows it to integrate into existing automation infrastructure.

 ## Requirement 4: VS Code API usage & Theia extension - VS Code extension communication
 ### Design documentation